Mount Soledad Cross: History

 Three differently shaped Christian crosses have been constructed since 1913 on city government property at the apex of Mt.
 Soledad (Mt.
 Soledad Natural Park) in the community of La Jolla.
 The original wooden cross on Mt.
 Soledad was erected in 1913 by private citizens living in La Jolla and Pacific Beach, but was stolen in 1923; later that year it was affixed back in the ground in Mt.
 Soledad Natural Park and later burned.
 The second cross was erected in 1934 by a private group of Protestant Christians from La Jolla and Pacific Beach.
 This sturdier, stucco-over-wood frame cross was blown down by blustery winds in 1952.
 A windstorm damaged one of the side bars in 1955 and the concrete structure had to be repaired.

 The present cross, 29 ft tall on top of a 14 ft-tall stepped platform, was installed in 1954.
-It was initially called the "Mount Soledad Easter Cross" and Easter services were held there every Sunday for 40 years.
+It was initially called the "Mount Soledad Easter Cross" and Easter services were held there annually for 40 years.
 The word "Easter" was dropped in the 1980s.

-It is now known as the Mt.
+The site is known as the Mt.
 Soledad National Veterans Memorial.
 Besides the cross, the memorial includes six walls with granite plaques depicting veterans, military units, or groups.